williamtfalch/tidal/README.md

 - Error handling
 - Handle pagination where res includes more than 5 results with regard to artist search and album list
 - Responsive css

+## If errors
+- Most likely: I used a proxy for development.
+Go to this link and request access: https://cors-anywhere.herokuapp.com/
+- Less likely: You are getting a 429 in the console.
+I guess you'll have to wait for the quota to refresh.